-Overnight successes rarely happen.
-As an entrepreneur you need to hope for the best and plan for the worst.
-That is why it is important to have a solid strategy for user acquisition.
-Chances are, that if you do not actively pursue new users a few months after launching only your girlfriend, some friends and mother will be using the product.
+It is important to have a solid strategy for user acquisition.
+If you do not actively pursue new users chances are that, a few months after launching, only your girlfriend and mom will be using the product.

 User acquisition is about getting interested prospects.
 It is the part art, part quantifiable process of attracting visitors to your website and getting them to use your product.

 All user acquisition starts with knowing your audience.
 Who is the person you had in mind when you developed your product or service?
 Describe them in as much detail as you possibly can.
 What do they do in their spare time?
 What are their dreams?
 Do they have children?
 Are they single female executives who like to travel?
 You get the idea.

 This first step should be easy.
 If it does not directly come to mind right away who the target users of your product are, you do not know the market and/or you do not have a clear value proposition.